-The exact prevalence of uterine prolapse is difficult to determine.
+The exact prevalence of uterine prolapse is challenging to determine.
 However, it is estimated that the risk of 11% of patients puts their lives at risk to correct incontinence or prolapse during surgery.

-It was found that more than 50% of the asymptomatic women who present for the annual gynecological examination have at least 2 stages prolapse on the exam.
+It was found that more than 50% of the asymptomatic women who present for the annual gynecological examination have at least two stages of prolapse on the exam.

-Pelvic floor defects are created as a result of labor and are caused by the stretching and tearing of the endopelvic fascia and the levator muscles and the perineal body.
+Pelvic floor defects are created due to labor and are caused by the stretching and tearing of the endopelvic fascia, the levator muscles, and the perineal body.

 Partial paranasal and perineal neuropathies are also associated with delivery.
 The altered nervous transmission to the pelvic floor muscles may predispose them to a decrease in tone, leading to greater flaccidity and stretching.

 Therefore, multiparous women are at particular risk of uterine prolapse.
-Genital atrophy and hypoestrogenism also play important contributory roles in the pathogenesis of prolapse.
+Genital atrophy and hypoestrogenism also play critical contributory roles in the pathogenesis of prolapse.

-However, a thorough evaluation and definition of all support defects is critically important because most women with uterine prolapse have multiple defects.
+However, a thorough evaluation and definition of support defects are critically important because most women with uterine prolapse have multiple flaws.

 Patients with mild uterine prolapse do not require therapy because they are usually asymptomatic.
 However, when symptoms occur, many patients initially opt for conservative treatment.

 Patients who are surgical candidates or resist surgery may try pessaries for symptom relief.
-Topical estrogen is an important complement in the conservative treatment of patients with PU.
+Topical estrogen is an essential complement in the conservative treatment of patients with PU.

 A hysterectomy is not necessarily a mandatory part of surgical repair because several types of uterine suspensions can be performed through the abdominal or vaginal route.

 The primary management of severe uterine prolapse is surgical.
-For patients in whom conservative treatment has failed, a variety of surgical approaches to correct uterine prolapse are available.
+For patients in whom conservative treatment has failed, various surgical approaches to correct uterine prolapse are available.

 - Medical condition and age.